Wiring decisions

 No. PV wire is designed for outdoor array wiring.
 Battery cable is built for high current and flexible routing on the battery side.

 It depends on the circuit and equipment behavior.
-Keep drop low enough that it does not cause shutdowns or lost production.
+The safest approach is to keep drop low enough that it doesn’t cause shutdowns or lost production.

 Why does 12V require thicker wire than 24V or 48V?